-- A. Meter loops shall be wired with a minimum of #8 AWG copper or equivalent unless $C{\underline{ity}\Theta A}$ code specifies larger conductor due to load requirements. - B. Meter loops shall be installed on a treated pole that is buried in the ground a minimum of 3 feet and adequately braced to support 400 lbs of service conductor tension (see Appendix C - Exhibits1.18.0 Appendix and Exhibits). - C. Meter loops shall have the permanent address posted at the site to clearly identify the service temporary location and have this address clearly marked on the meter loop, meter pole, and/or meter pole braces. - D. Meter loops shall be installed/located according to these restrictions and clearances when connected to AE overhead facilities:
+- A. Meter loops shall be wired with a minimum of #8 AWG copper or equivalent unless CityOA code specifies larger conductor due to load requirements. - C. Meter loops shall have the permanent address posted at the site to clearly identify the service temporary location and have this address clearly marked on the meter loop, meter pole, and/or meter pole braces. - D. Meter loops shall be installed/located according to these restrictions and clearances when connected to AE overhead facilities:

-10-foot minimum measured horizontally, from AE's facilities (poles and overhead lines) regardless of service size 75-foot maximummeasured horizontally, from AE's facilities (pole serving Customer's facilities) for services rated 225 amps or less All other maximum service lengths shall be specified by AE Design.
+10-foot minimum measured horizontally, from AE's facilities (poles and overhead lines) regardless of service size 75-foot maximum measured horizontally, from AE's facilities (pole serving Customer's facilities) for services rated 225 amps or less

+All other maximum service lengths shall be specified by AE Design.

 Customer is responsible for tree trimming activities to allow the safe installation of new electrical facilities by AE.
 Only AE personnel will trim trees around existing AE facilities.